 This Plan completes a 2012 General Plan Implementation Measure and a Quality of Life Initiative of the Town Council.
 It moves the Town closer to being a "pedestrian and bicycle friendly town", as envisioned in the General Plan.
 Funding for this project was part of the Council approved Capital Improvement Program (CIP).
-The pedestrian and bicycle network of Paradise Valley can be uniquely responsive to the diverse people, landscape and character of the Town.
-Pedestrian and bicycle facilities can help to create great experiences for all users, while sensitively complementing neighborhoods.
-Streetscapes and corridors can enhance the look, feel, and functionality of the streets and washes while making them safer and more enjoyable for everyone who walks, drives, or rides a bike in Paradise Valley.
-This Plan provides the means by which these goals may be accomplished.
+The pedestrian and bicycle network of Paradise Valley can be uniquely responsive to the varied people, landscape and character of the Town.
+Pedestrian and bicycle facilities can help to create great experiences for all users, while sensitively neighborhoods. complimenting Streetscapes and corridors can enhance the look, feel and functionality of the streets and washes while making them safer and more enjoyable for everyone who walks, drives, or rides a bike in Paradise Valley.
+This Plan provides the means by which these things can happen.